modernmediagrp/spotify-recommendation-system/README.md

 1. The first recommended song is so similar to the reference that DJs have made mashups of the 2 songs.
 From the similar instrumentation to the nearly-identical syncopated arpeggio, everything about this recommendation is spot-on.
 2. The second recommended song captures the essence and energy of the reference while not sounding the exact same.
-3. Interestingly, the third recommendation is a song from the same artist released in the same year as the reference.
+3. Interestingly, the third recommendation is a song from the same artist and released in the same year as the reference.
 Release year and artist are not a part of the modeled data so the similarity is being identified within the audio features.

 https://user-images.githubusercontent.com/92393233/150801538-f8de7952-568c-4539-a5c9-7e9a8cc540dc.mp4